 So what should you include in your podcast guest application form?
 Here are just a few fields I recommend:

-Email Address: It’s important that you have all the contact information for your potential guest to connect with them if they decide to move forward.
+Email Address: It’s important that you have all the contact information for your potential guests to connect with them if they decide to move forward.

 Preferred Name: You want to make sure you get the correct spelling of their name, along with the preference for the podcast.
 Many guests may use an alternative name instead of their legal name (ex: first and middle name or first and maiden name).